 Conservation Lands Network

 The Conservation Lands Network is a regional vision and guide to protect the Bay Area’s irreplaceable landscapes.
 Between 2006 and 2011, the Bay Area Open Space Council partnered with 125 regional experts to develop the Conservation Lands Network (CLN) as a tool for conservation practitioners, landowners, land managers, policy makers and the public.
 In 2014 we released a progress report that looked at key indicators like protected lands, biodiversity, water resources, and stewardship.
+And now we are in the process of updating the CLN.
+This update project is called the Science Expansion.

 Protected Areas Database